Unlock a world of possibilities! Login now and discover the exclusive benefits awaiting you.

 Jan 28, 2022 4:41:43 AM

-If you were previously running a QlikView environment without a Publisher license and have now swapped to an SLK which includes a Distribution Service/Publisher license, all document reload tasks will be cleared.
+If you were previously running a QlikView environment without a Publisher license and have now swapped to an SLK (Signed License Key), all document reload tasks will be cleared.
+The same applies to moving a QlikView environment from a non-Publisher to a Publisher with a legacy serial number, as both instances enable Publisher and discard all existing document tasks.

 The problem is that after applying SLK and all the reload tasks disappeared, I am not allowed to create any reload tasks.
 And also I am not allowed to assigned any licenses!